italomaia/flask-empty/README.md

 Flask Empty
 ===========
-Flask-Empty is a simple project that aims to give a simple empty project example for faster flask prototype.
+Flask-Empty is a simple **flask skeleton** project for fast flask prototype.
 Just clone de project and copy the example you would like the most.

 Usage
 =====